chandra1sekar/data-engineering/08-Querying-Data/sync-slides.md

 ```
 docker-compose exec kafka kafka-topics --create --topic players --partitions 1 --replication-factor 1 --if-not-exists --zookeeper zookeeper:32181
 ```

+- Benefit, now don't have to tear this down, we'll have 2 different topics in the same kafka broker
 :::

 ## Should show